Andrew Jackson: 7th President: Hot Temper & Tough as Old Hickory

 War of 1812

-In 1801, he was appointed as a colonel.
+In 1801, he became a colonel.
 A year later, he was promoted to be a major general.
 He continued to be in the military for many years serving as a major general.

 He continued to serve in the military until he ran in the Election of 1824, which he lost to John Quincy Adams, due to Henry Clay's support of Adams.
 That did not stop him from trying again.